dtadych/Az-Spatiotemporal-Drought-Analysis/README.md

 # Az-Spatiotemporal-Drought-Analysis

-This repository builds off our previous work to investigate drought in Arizona
+This repository builds off our previous work to investigate drought in Arizona.